Slackd/FedoraBootStrap/README.md

 #### Macbook Specific Drivers for Custom Kernels (Facetime HD & Broadcom-WiFi)

-*Tested on MacBook Pro Late 2015 for the following hardware:*
+*Tested on MacBook Pro Late 2015 with the following hardware:*

 ```